tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

 - **Steps**
   - Create a directory `data/new_data` and keep the 2019 APTOS competition [data](https://www.kaggle.com/c/aptos2019-blindness-detection/data) there.
   - Run `cyclic_lr.py` and find a suitable learning rate.
-  - Run `train.py`.
+  - Run `cd pytorch_version` and then `train.py`.
 It will run a 5 fold cross-validation with 10 epochs for each fold.
   -  You can experiment with `albumentations` augmentations by using `DRDatasetAlbumentation` as your Dataset class.
   - The code monitors both `val_loss` and `kappa` scores and saves model based on them.
 In my experience, `kappa` score is unstable and often doesn't seem to be correlated with `val_loss`.
 The safe option here is to choose and save your model based on the `val_loss` only.